-San Diego Chargers To Become Los Angeles Chargers – Or A New L.A.
+San Diego Chargers To Become Los Angeles Chargers — Or A New L.A.
 Team Name

 — Jonathan Shaffer (@Jshaff25) January 12, 2017

-As seen in the above tweet from ESPN, San Diego Chargers fans could be heartbroken to learn as early as Thursday that they are losing their beloved Chargers to Los Angeles — a city that’s about a two hours drive away, depending on Los Angeles traffic.
+As seen in the tweet above from ESPN, San Diego Chargers fans could be heartbroken to learn as early as Thursday that they are losing their beloved Chargers to Los Angeles — a city that’s about a two-hour drive away, depending on Los Angeles traffic.
 While the details were not final as of Wednesday evening, the San Diego Chargers intend to be the second team to head to Los Angeles in less than one year, which means Los Angeles would enjoy two NFL teams after going more than 20 years without having any NFL teams.

 Meanwhile, folks on Twitter are having a field day with the news that the San Diego Chargers could soon become the Los Angeles Chargers — or the Anaheim Chargers if at least one person on Twitter has his way.
-Other folks are wondering if the name would be the Los Angeles Chargers at all, or of the San Diego Chargers will decide to drop the “Chargers” name and pick up some other new team name along with the move to Los Angeles.
+Other folks are wondering if the name would be the Los Angeles Chargers at all, or if the San Diego Chargers will decide to drop the “Chargers” name and pick up some other new team name along with the move to Los Angeles.

 Report: Chargers moving to Los Angeles, announcement could come Thursday https://t.co/DkGtczfGGu